ElusiveMind/sendgrid_integration_elusivemind/modules/sendgrid_integration_reports/README.md

 main database for the website.
 But you could store the information in other caching backends such as Memcache, MongoDB, or Redis.

-This module requires the main Sendgrid Integration module to be loaded.
+This module requires the main SendGrid Integration module to be loaded.